 “Some of the most interesting memories of my life are connected with what my father and uncle, Dr. James Woodrow, who was a professor at Oglethorpe, have told me of the former days of the university, and I feel almost a personal affection for it.
 Its work in the past was very distinguished, and I hope and believe that its work in the future will be. "

-In the 1970's, the Stanley House was renovated and returned to its original splendor for its current use as a bed and breakfast and special events venue.
+In 1984, the Stanley House was renovated and returned to its original splendor for its current use as a bed and breakfast and special events venue, mostly weddings.
 It now serves a second generation of brides.

 236 Church Street NE